Vyral/jerry-van-leeuwen/_posts/2019-12-12-4-tips-to-maximize-your-holiday-home-sale.md

 **4\.
 Have a great video tour and marketing campaign for your home.** There might be fewer buyers out there right now, but good social media marketing will capture their attention, and they’ll be able to see a 360-degree tour of your home before they see it in person.&nbsp;

-If you have any more questions about selling during the holidays or you have any other real estate needs, don’t hesitate to reach out to me.
+If you have questions about selling during the holidays or you have any other real estate needs, don’t hesitate to reach out to me.
 I’d love to speak with you.